According to HubSpot, 79% of UK companies implemented inbound marketing strategies in 2014. This accounts for a year-over-year growth of 25%. Amazing!

 If you’re not comfortable with terminology commonly used in the industry, you will instantly stand out for the wrong reasons when interviewing for an inbound marketing role.
 An adept inbound marketer is both comfortable with industry jargon and knows how to incorporate each all of these elements into a successful campaign.

 6) Build Your Personal Brand

 Want to become a successful inbound marketer?
 You need to focus your attention on building a strong personal brand.

-If you want to show a potential employer that you’re the perfect candidate to improve their company’s visibility, you need to be able to demonstrate that you firstly can build your own personal brand.
-Not only will this help to open up exciting job opportunities; it can help improve your outreach to leading industry practitioners for support when trying to overcome a problem, or simply for when you need a quote for an exciting content piece you’re working on.
+If you want to show a potential employer that you’re the perfect candidate to improve their company’s visibility, you need to be able to demonstrate that you first can build your brand.
+Not only will this help to open up exciting job opportunities; it can help improve your outreach to leading industry practitioners for support when trying to overcome a problem, or just for when you need a quote for an exciting content piece you’re working on.

 *Top Tip* Check out this great blog post from Dan Slagen on the HubSpot blog about 7 Easy-to-Fix Mistakes You’re Making With Your Personal Brand.

 7) Broaden Your Knowledge

 If you’re starting out with your first role inbound marketing role, you should try to get hands-on experience with more than one channel.